nodeup/transcriptions/53-a-very-meta-show.md

 1:01:48 - **Cliff Subagio**: Sometimes I see articles on the net about "Hey, this company successfully migrated to node from some other stack."
 I think recently, Groupon did a rewrite and migrated to node.
 And Facebook Photos, as well, from F+.
 I think it would be great if those companies came and talked about it on NodeUp Teams.
 I think I had a similar experience to what Matt was saying, when he was getting pushback on adopting node.
 It's really one thing to pass along a link about someone saying they migrated to node but having the teams actually discuss their experience on a format like NodeUp Teams, I think it would really put some serious reasoning behind the argument.

-1:02:52 - Yeah, the evolution of the product, for sure.
+1:02:52 - **Name**: Yeah, the evolution of the product, for sure.

 1:02:55 - **Cliff Subagio**: Definitely.
 It's not just about the result, the success at the end.
 But the pain points, as well, along the way.
 So it's really real.

 1:03:08 - **Nizar Khalife**: And just hearing what their recurrent workflow is in terms of the toolchain they use and all that.
 That's always really useful.
 I'm always on the lookout for little things like a module or command line thing that might make me more efficient or make me more productive.

-1:03:23 - I think it's interesting some of the companies that have adopted node, like Microsoft has its own open source out there, and Adobe is doing Photoshop plugins and I think Adobe Brackets uses it, too.
+1:03:23 - **Name**: I think it's interesting some of the companies that have adopted node, like Microsoft has its own open source out there, and Adobe is doing Photoshop plugins and I think Adobe Brackets uses it, too.

 1:03:36 - **Daniel Shaw**: Yep.

-1:03:37 - That what I was going to suggest, to have the Adobe Brackets team.
+1:03:37 - **Name**: That what I was going to suggest, to have the Adobe Brackets team.
 That would be an unbelievable team for the show.

-1:03:44 - ditto on that one.
+1:03:44 - **Name**: Ditto on that one.

 1:03:45 - **Nizar Khalife**: The open source side of those companies is relatively small.
 It might be cool to see their perspective from within a giant corporation.

-1:04:00 - And how they moved from whatever their original stack was to their new stack.
+1:04:00 - **Name**: And how they moved from whatever their original stack was to their new stack.
 What that looks like.
 What were the benefits of their old stack compared to their new one?
 What were the advantages to using something like Python Tornado versus node?
 What did they like about that that we might be able to bring back into the node community and adopt.

-1:04:20 - Yeah, what problems did node solve for them?
+1:04:20 - **Name**: Yeah, what problems did node solve for them?

 1:04:24 - **Cliff Subagio**: Excellent!
 [The Node Firm](http://thenodefirm.com/) has been helping with the technical vetting of the node talks at the [Node Summit](http://nodesummit2013.eventbrite.com/) at the beginning of December.
 It's a very business-oriented conference.
 The most exciting part of what's happening there is the sheer number of companies of companies coming forward and sharing their experience.
 Groupon's a highlight.
 After the beginning of December, there will be many more and I look forward to tapping them and getting insight from those teams.

-1:05:23 - Also the [Ghost project](https://ghost.org/).
+1:05:23 - **Name**: Also the [Ghost project](https://ghost.org/).
 They would be nice to hear from.

 1:05:28 - **Daniel Shaw**: Excellent.
 That's a great idea.
 I'm really excited about ghost.
 I haven't been greenlit yet, but I signed up and reserved my "dshaw" handle.

-1:05:50 - I'll go on [Pair With Me](http://pairprogramwith.me) and see who's pairing online and there's hardly anyone there but Ruby is packed and all these other groups.
+1:05:50 - **Name**: I'll go on [Pair With Me](http://pairprogramwith.me) and see who's pairing online and there's hardly anyone there but Ruby is packed and all these other groups.
 And it doesn't have to be just there, but I haven't found a lot of pair programming resources for node.
 So I don't know if maybe we could promote that some more.

 1:06:17 - **Daniel Shaw**: Excellent.
 We'll do that right now!